Sandis Ozoliņš: Personal life

-Ozoliņš was married to his secondary school schoolmate Sandra for more than 15 years, until May 2010 Ozoliņš submitted an application for divorce.
-He has two sons – Roberts (born in 1994) and Christopher (born in 1996).
-During the off-season Ozoliņš resides in Denver, Colorado, and most recently in Jūrmala, Latvia.
+Ozoliņš and his former wife have two sons.
+During the off-season Ozoliņš resided in Denver, and most recently in Jūrmala, Latvia.
 Ozoliņš was the owner of Vilki OP/LaRocca of the Riga Open Championship until it became defunct in 2006.
-Ozoliņš also owns other Latvian sports ventures, including Latvia's first 18-hole golf course, Ozo Golf Club.
+He also owns other Latvian sports ventures, including Latvia's first 18-hole golf course, Ozo Golf Club.
 In December 2009, Ozoliņš was voted as 2009's most popular sportsman in Latvia by internet voters.